bootladder/blog/jekyll/_posts/2019-03-26-analyzing-nginx-logs-with-haskell.md

 Parsing the log files into a record was a straight forward and good exercise but then when doing any processing or analysis I'm getting this obvious thought:  **Duh, use SQL!**
 &nbsp;
 ### So the poor man's database now becomes SQLite

+**And yet again, I forgot I've already done this before!**
+**I forgot there's an obvious layered architecture for logging**
+&nbsp;
+So let's get this out of the way and finalize the data collection.